 I have been working with Third Culture Kids (TCKs) since 2005, and conducting research since 2012.

 While my Masters thesis (2017) was completed in an academic setting, I have chosen to do most of my research outside academia and publish online and in book form.
 This allows me to look at broader topics and ask questions that TCKs, Adult TCKs, parents, and caregivers want answered—and share the stories TCKs want to tell.
 The research I do (both qualitative and quantitative) is key to the work I produce as an author and speaker.
-My first book was published in 2016 (see more about it below) and I have three more book projects currently underway.
+My first book was published in 2016, my second in 2024, (see more about them below), and I have two more book projects currently underway.

 RESEARCH YOU CAN TAKE PART IN